microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 With an abstraction such as Containers, storage becomes an issue for two reasons: The storage can disappear when the Container is removed, and other Containers and technologies can't access storage easily within a Container.

-To solve this, Container Runtimes (Such as Docker) implemented the concept of <a href="https://docs.docker.com/engine/admin/volumes/" target="_blank">Volumes</a>, and <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/" target="_blank">Container Orchestration Tools (Such as Kubernetes or OpenShift) extended this concept</a>.
-Using <a href="https://github.com/kubernetes/examples/blob/master/staging/volumes/azure_disk/README.md" target="_blank">a specific protocol and command, Container Orchestration Tools (Such as Kubernetes or OpenShift) (and in specific, SQL Server BDC) mounts the storage as a *Persistent Volume* and uses a construct called a *Persistent Volume Claim* to access it</a>.
-A Container Orchestration Tools (Such as Kubernetes or OpenShift) Volume is a mounted directory which is accessible to the Containers in a Pod within the Node.
+To solve this, Container Runtimes (Such as docker) implemented the concept of <a href="https://docs.docker.com/engine/admin/volumes/" target="_blank">Volumes</a>, and <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/" target="_blank">Container Orchestration systems extended this concept</a>.
+Using <a href="https://github.com/kubernetes/examples/blob/master/staging/volumes/azure_disk/README.md" target="_blank">a specific protocol and command, the Container Orchestration system (and in specific, SQL Server BDC) mounts the storage as a *Persistent Volume* and uses a construct called a *Persistent Volume Claim* to access it</a>.
+A Container Volume is a mounted directory which is accessible to the Containers in a Pod within the Node.

 You'll cover Volumes in more depth in a future module as you learn how the SQL Server BDC takes advantage of these constructs.